Expense Basics for Tax

 - Confusingly something that is both private and business can be apportioned to make it “wholly and exclusively”,

-- Somethings cannot be apportioned and are disallowed – alas its on a case by case basis and the rules are quite fragmented.
+- Some expenses cannot be apportioned and are disallowed – alas its on a case by case basis and the rules are quite fragmented.
 There is no one definitive list of deducible and non deductible items in statute.

 For Sole Traders from 17/18 onwards under the rules for HMRC Trading Allowance you can claim the greater of £1,000 or the actual expenses you incur – which is useful if your expenses are not otherwise that high.